wp-plugins/dual-size-responsive-slider/readme.txt

 == Installation ==
-1. Upload "two-image-responsive-slider" directory to the "/wp-content/plugins/" directory
+1. Upload "dual-size-responsive-slider" directory to the "/wp-content/plugins/" directory
 2. Activate the plugin through the "Plugins" menu in WordPress
 3. Then plugin will create post type "responsive-slider", add new slide through the "Slider" menu
 4. Use shortcode "responsive-slider" or function "responsive_slider"

+== Screenshots ==
+1. Admin page for edit slide post
+2. Admin page for edit slider post
+3. Sliders list in admin

 == Changelog ==
+= 1.1 =
+* Rename plugin name from Two Image Responsive Slider to Dual Size Responsive Slider.
+* "slide link" custom field is added at Slide post.
+* Some file names are changed.

 = 1.0 =
-* Initial version
+* Initial version.